danewilhelm/startup/README.md

 ## Properly structured HTML

 ### HTML pages for each component of your application
 There are 4 pages: The home page, the habit maker page, the library page, and the about page.
-(INCOMPLETE)

 ### Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER
 I included them on every page, just look for them.
-(INCOMPLETE)

 ### Links between pages as necessary
 At the top of every page there is a navigation area.
 Click the buttons to navigate between pages.
-(INCOMPLETE)

 ### Application textual content
 Each page has text that explains what to do.
 (INCOMPLETE)

 ### Placeholder for 3rd party service calls
-(INCOMPLETE)
+In make.html, search for class="webservice".
+The 3rd party web service will generate a random inspirational or motivational quote, and I will display it there.

 ### Application images
+In index.html and about.html, there are static images referring to the book, Atomic Habits.
 (INCOMPLETE)

 ### Login placeholder, including user name display
+In index.html, make.html, and library.html, search for class="user_name".
 Users will log in through the homepage.
-The user's name is displayed on every page (INCOMPLETE)
+The user's name is displayed when viewing the habit maker page and the habit library page.
+(INCOMPLETE)

 ### Database data placeholder showing content stored in the database
-On the libary page, it will show the data from the database of all the habits that user created.
+In library.html search for class="database".
+The libary will show the data from the database of all the habits that user created.
 (INCOMPLETE)

 ### WebSocket data placeholder showing where realtime communication will go
-The atomic habit tracker is found on the home page.
-Search for "websocket" as a class ID to find it.
-The count placeholder says 420 hehe
+In index.html search for class="websocket".
+The placeholder for the atomic habit tracker currently counts 420 hehe

 ## Misc.
 Prerequisites
 At least 10 git commits are spread consistently throughout February 5th.
 In the future, I will spread these commits over several days.
 I have included the github link on my startup's homepage, and obviously I've updated the README.md file.

 # Startup Description: Atomic Habit Maker
 Ever wanted to become something more, to be someone better?
 To start now, just create atomic habits!
 That's where my startup comes in.
 It helps aces and amateurs create these small and simple habits in the snap of a finger.